mattpwest/problem-patterns/games/roguelikes/Porklike-Roguelike-Tutorial.md

 * :x: Draw a wall tile
 * :x: Draw a ground tile
 * :x: Draw stairs tiles
-* :x: Design a simple map for initial testing
+* :x: Design a simple one room map for initial testing using all of the above
 * :x: Code loading the designed map (or define it in code for now)
 * :x: Code initial main game state (figure out how to switch states later when you have more)
 * :x: Code drawing the map on screen